yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.md

 Please let me know if you cannot find a time that works, so we can look for some other options.

-I'm looking forward to having your team on board!
+I am looking forward to having your team on board!
 Please let me know if you have any questions about how this works.

 Best,